McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 World Traveler, Policy Expert

 After college, McKenzie studied with Youth With A Mission in their Discipleship Training School located in eastern Germany.
-She completed three months of lectures and three months of outreach in south Asia while simultaneously keeping a travel blog.
+She completed three months of lectures and three months of outreach in South Asia while simultaneously keeping a travel blog.

 Upon returning to the States, McKenzie began an internship through Running Start.
 She was placed with Independent Women’s Forum, a policy think tank based in Washington D.C., in their communications department.